flyingwebie/FlyingBlogAI/README.md

 # FlyingBlogAI

 FlyingBlogAI is an automated tool designed to streamline the creation of blog posts.
-This tool utilizes OpenAI's GPT model to generate comprehensive articles based on given keywords and automatically saves them as drafts in WordPress.
-It also integrates Perplexity AI for conducting research to enhance the quality of the articles The generated articles are enriched with internal links and SEO-friendly content.
+This tool utilizes either OpenAI's GPT model or Anthropic's Claude model to generate comprehensive articles based on given keywords and automatically saves them as drafts in WordPress.
+It also integrates Perplexity AI for conducting research to enhance the quality of the articles.
+The generated articles are enriched with internal links and SEO-friendly content.

 ## Features

-- Generates high-quality blog articles using OpenAI's GPT-4.
+- Generates high-quality blog articles using either OpenAI's GPT-4 or Anthropic's Claude.
 - Conducts research using Perplexity API.
-- Generates images for articles using DALL-E 3.
+- Generates images for articles using DALL-E 3 (optional).
 - Handles internal linking using sitemap data.
 - Generates sitemaps for better SEO.
-- Uploads articles to WordPress
+- Uploads articles to WordPress (optional).

 ## Prerequisites

 - Docker and Docker Compose installed on your machine.
 - Python 3.10 or later.
-- An OpenAI API key.
+- An OpenAI API key or Claude API key (depending on your chosen AI provider).
 - A Perplexity API key.
-- WordPress credentials and API URL for uploading drafts.
+- WordPress credentials and API URL for uploading drafts (if using WordPress integration).

 ## Requirements